 |

-Cross-functional dashboards for leadership
+Shared workplace dashboards for leadership

 |

-Separate reports from each team, rarely reconciled
+Separate reports that are rarely reconciled

 |